magento/devdocs/src/contributor-guide/contributing.md

 Additional information is often requested when the bug report is processed.
 You can save time by providing both Magento and browser logs, screenshots, repository branch and HEAD commit you checked out to install Magento and any other artifacts related to the issue.

-Once the issue created, it must pass through a series of [Magento Issue Gates](https://github.com/magento/magento2/wiki/Magento-Issue-Gates)
+Once the issue is created, it must pass through a series of [Magento Issue Gates](https://github.com/magento/magento2/wiki/Magento-Issue-Gates).

 ## Help triage issues  [![](https://www.codetriage.com/magento/magento2/badges/users.svg)](https://www.codetriage.com/magento/magento2) {#triage}